 At the heart of Fisherman’s Wharf, Pier 39 is a 45-acre waterfront marketplace and pier.
 It provides various attractions and activities that will keep you entertained.
 Street performances, seafood restaurants, souvenir stores, and boat tours–Pier 39 has it!

 If you’re a fan of adventure and thrills, try Pier 39’s 7D Experience as one of the things to do in California once you visit!
 This interactive activity offers a movie, roller coaster ride, 7D dark ride, and video game in one.
 Meanwhile, if you’re traveling with kids, challenge them to find their way through Magowan’s Infinite Mirror Maze.

-Also, don’t miss the herds of sea lions who lounge about on the decks of the pier of San Francisco.
-These mammals are affectionately dubbed the “Sea Lebrities” of the Pier 39.
-Their number grows as many as 900 during the winter season.
-So, it’s best to visit during this time if you want to catch these “sea lebrities!”
+Also, don’t miss the herds of sea lions who lounge about on the decks of the San Francisco pier.
+These mammals are affectionately dubbed the “Sea Lebrities” of Pier 39.
+Their number grows by as many as 900 during the winter season.
+Visit during this time to catch these “sea lebrities!”